 - Registering for, but not attending a class

-If you have turned in the required veterans paperwork to the Veterans Programs Office and it is your first quarter, the delay is likely due to the backlog that happens at the beginning of each quarter.
+If you have turned in the required veterans paperwork to the Veteran & Military Student Services Office and it is your first quarter, the delay is likely due to the backlog that happens at the beginning of each quarter.
 You can call the VA to check the status of your claim or contact Chad Springer for more information.

 The VA often has high call volume times.
 Try again or try calling in the mornings.